mulesoft-assets/template-sfdc2sieb-contact-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
+Functional aspect of the Anypoint Template is implemented in this XML, directed by a batch job that will be responsible for creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Contacts.
-2. During the Process stage, each Salesforce contact will be filtered depending on, if it has an existing matching contact in the Siebel.
+2. During the Process stage, if syncAccountPolicy is set to `syncAccount`, Account is synced to Siebel instance.
-3. The last step of the Process stage will group the contacts and create/update them in Siebel.
+3. The last step of the Process stage will create/update contacts in Siebel.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Contacts that meet the defined criteria in the query.
-And then executing the batch job process with the query results.
+This file contains a flow containing the Poll that will periodically query Salesforce for updated/created Contacts that meet the defined criteria in the query and then executing the batch job process with the query results.